By Karen Soukiasian

 Medium Breeds (up to 55 lbs.): American and English Cocker Spaniel, English Bulldog, Bassethound, and Saluki

-Bottom line: Older dogs of even the most active breeds tend to slow down as they mature.
+As they age, even the most active breeds tend to slow down.
 That is something to keep in mind if you plan to rescue or adopt a dog.
-An older Lab or even a breed as on the go as an Australian Shepherd or Border Collie does tend to slow down as they age.
-Older dogs are often passed by at shelters, but they still need forever homes and they just might be the perfect match for you and your family.
+An older Lab or even a dog as on the go as an Australian Shepherd or Border Collie slows down as they mature.
+Older dogs are often passed by at shelters, but they still need forever homes, and they just might be the perfect match for you and your family.